GoogleChrome/developer.chrome.com/site/en/blog/embed-content/index.md

 ### Permissions Policy

-As increasingly powerful features have been developed for the web, Permissions Policies were created to manage permissions for all of them.
-Permissions Policy can be applied to a parent site and to iframe content.
+As increasingly powerful features have been developed for the web, permissions policies were created to manage permissions for all of them.
+A permissions policy can be applied to a parent site and to iframe content.
 The permissions granted to a parent site can also be granted to the iframe, using the `allow` attribute.